An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Ita ego ab hoc archetypo labor et decido

 \section{Ita ego ab hoc archetypo labor et decido}

-The archetype of such formulas is obviously the classical Grothendieck-Hirzebruch-Riemann-Roch formula.
-Denote by $KU$ the spectrum representing complex $K$-theory and $HP_{\mathrm{ev}}\Q$ the spectrum representing even periodic rational singular cohomology.
+The archetype of the formula in Proposition \ref{prop:HRR} is obviously the classical Grothendieck--Hirzebruch--Riemann--Roch formula.
+Denote by $KU$ the spectrum representing complex $K$-theory and by $HP_{\mathrm{ev}}\Q$ the spectrum representing even periodic rational singular cohomology.
 Both spectra are multiplicative and even $2$-periodic.
-With their standard complex orientations, their shifted Euler classes are given by $\beta_{K} e^{\rho_{K}}= \mathbf{1}-L^{-1}\in [\PP,KU]$ and by $\beta_H e^{\rho_H}=\beta c_1(L) \in [\PP,HP_{\mathrm{ev}}\Q]$, where $c_1$ is the first Chern class in singular cohomology and $\beta$ is a formal degree $-2$ variable; see, e.g. \cite[Example 1.1.5]{levine-morel} for the convention on the orientation of complex $K$-theory.
-The Chern character ${{\rm ch}}\colon KU \to HP_{\mathrm{ev}}\Q$ provides a multiplicative map of even $2$-periodic cohomology theories (i.e. $\mathrm{ch}(\beta_{K})=\beta_H$, see Example \ref{example:chern-bott}) from complex $K$-theory to periodic rational singular cohomology.
-It can be seen as the composition
+With their standard complex orientations, their shifted Euler classes are given by $\beta_{K} e^{\rho_{K}}= \mathbf{1}_\C-L^{-1}\in [\PP,KU]$ and by $\beta_H e^{\rho_H}=\beta c_1(L) \in [\PP,HP_{\mathrm{ev}}\Q]$, where $c_1$ is the first Chern class in singular cohomology and $\beta$ is a formal degree $-2$ variable; see, e.g. \cite[Example 1.1.5]{levine-morel} for the convention on the orientation of complex $K$-theory.